 Students on the "No-Go List" cannot participate in any co-curricular or extra-curricular activities.
 An administrator for various infractions or for un-served discipline places students on the "No-Go List".
-If a student needs to schedule an alternative time or activity to serve the consequences before the next activity, he/she needs to see an administrator.
+If a student needs to schedule an alternative time or activity to serve the consequences before the next Saturday school, he/she needs to see their grade level administrator.
 Any student suspended within 30 days of the event they wish to attend must have their eligibility reviewed and approved by administration in order to attend the event.
 In addition, all students must have a 2.0 GPA for the previous grading period to participate in a school-sponsored activity.
+Discipline is cumulative over the course of 4 years.
+For example, unserved discipline will "roll over" to the next year.

-DRESS CODE & GROOMING AR 5132(A)
+MMHS DRESS CODE AND GROOMING

+AR 5132 (A)